Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | **ASPIC Smoothing** | ML/Control | -154% | Designed for sequential decisions |
 | **MPPI Weighting** | ML/Control | -25% | Population-based, adds overhead |

 **Key Lesson:** MSE can be misleading.
-Antithetic variates achieved lower MSE by smoothing toward a symmetric distribution—but the *shape* was wrong.
+Antithetic variates achieved lower MSE by smoothing toward a symmetric distribution, but the *shape* was wrong.
 PSON baseline preserves the true distribution shape.

 ### B.4 When to Use PSON for Path Integrals